Over 120 million people will see temperatures above 95 over the next week

 Though the temperatures over the Northeast will not reach the extreme highs of the Midwest and Central Plains, the duration of the heat will be significantly longer.

-The Northeast will continue to face above-average temperatures until after the July 4 holiday, with only slight chances for afternoon storms as high pressure remains the dominant weather feature.
+The major metro areas of the Northeast look to remain above average temperatures for late June-early July until after the July 4 holiday, with very few chances for rain as high pressure remains the dominant weather feature.